bangbangcon/bangbangcon.github.io/speakers.md

 <a name="anjana-vakil" id="anjana-vakil"></a>
 <img src="/images/speakers/anjana-vakil.png" alt="Anjana Vakil" class="speaker-img" />

+**La-La-Lambda Calculus: A Functional Musical Journey!**

+The lambda calculus is a logical formalism that lets us represent programs - all their logic and data - as nothing but pure, anonymous, single-parameter functions.
+Numbers, operators, booleans, control flow, data structures… any way you want it, lambda functions can do it!
+In this musical talk we’ll sing the praises of the lambda as we take a quirky, nerdy journey toward a deeper understanding & admiration of the computational power of this elegant, powerful abstraction at the heart of functional programming.

 **Anjana** suffers from a chronic case of curiosity, which led her from philosophy to English teaching to computational linguistics to software development.
 As an engineer & educator, these days she mostly codes & teaches from her home base in San Francisco, when not traveling (in a mask) to events around the world to speak about the joy of programming and advocate for a more equitable & ethical tech industry.
 Nerd out with her about functional programming & JavaScript, ask her about the Recurse Center & Outreachy, and definitely invite her to your karaoke party!

 <br />